Golfa railway station

 Golfa railway station is a preserved station that serves the area of Golfa, Powys, Wales, on the Welshpool and Llanfair Light Railway.

 History

 The station opened on 6 April 1903 by the Cambrian Railways.
 It was a request stop.
 It was known as The Golfa in the Montgomeryshire Echo.
 It closed to passengers on 9 February 1931 but reopened as a preserved station on 18 July 1981.
+The station was closed by 2015 and all trace of its existence has been removed.